jmreicha/yaak/README.md

 ## Interacting with Kubernetes

-Test your Kubernetes cluster is up and running:
+After the bootstrap is done, test your Kubernetes cluster is up and running:

 ```bash
 kubectl get nodes